Get Your Questions Answered

 Room sharing & co-sleeping is a common parenting choice and we totally respect your decision to do so.
 However, when it comes to sleep training, room sharing with parents or co-sleeping can be confusing for your baby.
 In order for your baby to sleep 11-12 hours without interruption, he or she must learn to fall asleep on their own and sleep through the night without disruption.
 Having parents in the same room or in the same bed can stunt that process or sometimes make it impossible all together.
 We recommend that your baby has an independent sleeping space to ensure success.
 Bonus: you'll get better sleep too!

-Yes and no. We work with all families, whether they breast or bottle feed.
-But feeding to sleep is an association that we will want to eliminate.
+Yes!!
+We work with all families, whether they breast or bottle feed.
+But feeding to sleep is an association that we will eventually want to eliminate.
 This doesn’t mean you can’t keep nursing or that you can’t cuddle or bond with your baby before bed, but our goal is for your baby to learn to fall asleep independently without the help of a bottle or breast.
 During your live-in training, we walk you through this process step-by-step and make sure that you and your little one still enjoy the bonding that comes with feeding!

 WHAT ABOUT SLEEP REGRESSIONS?

 Ahhh, yes.
 You’ve either read about or experienced the dreaded 4 month sleep regression.
 First of all, we don’t particularly agree with the negative focus surrounding sleep regressions.
 We get why people don’t love them, but we like to flip the script when it comes to them.
 What many people call “regressions” are actually “progressions” that involve huge developmental leaps.
-This period of time includes lots of baby FOMO due to all the new things.
+This period of time includes lots of FOMO for your child due to all the new things.
 While developmental leaps are wonderful for your baby’s brain growth and skills, it can be especially hard on parents.
 Once your baby learns to fall asleep and stay asleep on his or her own, you'll notice less wakeful periods and you won't need to be up to soothe them back down.
 Often families call us around this time because they're losing sleep.
 We can definitely help!